addap/master-thesis/documents/draft/main.md

 <!-- Some general information how CQS is implemented and the logical state describing the entire queue. -->

 CQS is implemented as a queue of _cells_ with two pointers pointing to the beginning and end of the active cell range, the _suspend pointer_ and the _resume pointer_.
+There is a stack of operations for manipulating these pointers to implement the higher-level functionality but they are not part of the public API so we do not focus on them.

 <!-- Since CQS is multi-threaded and lock-free, during a _suspend_ or _resume operation_ the respective cell pointer is atomically dereferenced and updated to the next cell to ensure that each cell is only handled once. -->